CCNA hears proposal for Pierce Park, pitch for ending gerrymandering

 Todd Korpi pointed out that “churches are per square foot probably the most horrifically used real estate throughout the given week versus how much time it’s being occupied.”
 So they proposed offering the space during the church’s down time for CCN needs.
 The Korpis said they had done a lot of research and have spoken to city officials.
 They showed the group a floorplan of the building and offered many suggestions for uses of the space that would benefit the community such as local sports activities, block parties, children’s events, senior gatherings, or euchre tournaments.

-After the meeting Hayden said in her view the Korpis were offering the best ideas so far for the property, which has been deteriorating as it sits idle, and she was encouraged.
+After the meeting Hayden said she is concerned that the property has been deteriorating as it sits idle, and that the Korpis are encouraged to seek input from the neighbors on their opinions and concerns for the space.

 Advocates for reduced gerrymandering seeking support